Orchardleigh Estate: 19th and early 20th century: Duckworth family

 In 1825 he married Hester Emily Philips who was the daughter of Robert Philips who owned an estate in Prestwich called The Park.
 The couple had four sons and one daughter.
 Their youngest son was Herbert who in 1867 married Julia Prinsep Jackson.
 They are both shown in a photo shortly after their marriage.
 The photo was taken by Leslie Stephen the author and historian who at this time was a friend of Herbert.
 They had become friends when students at Cambridge ten years before.
 Herbert died in 1870 from appendicitis and Julia was left a widow with three young children: George, later a senior civil servant, Stella and Gerald, founder of Duckworth Publishing.
 She married Leslie Stephen in 1878 after his wife died.
 They had four more children one of whom was Virginia Woolf.

 William died in 1876 and his son Reverend William Arthur Duckworth inherited the house.
 He was born in 1829 and was educated at Eton and then went to Cambridge University.
 In 1859 he married Edina Campbell who was the daughter of John Campbell, 1st Baron Campbell.
 The couple had five daughters and two sons.
 The eldest son Major Arthur Campbell Duckworth inherited the house when his father died in 1917.
 He married in 1897 Viola Davies-Evans who was the daughter of Colonel Herbert Davies-Evans.

 The couple had three children one of whom was Sylvia Duckworth.
 In 1924 she married Major Horton Fawkes and the reception was held at Orchardleigh.
 The wedding which had over 600 guests was reported in numerous papers with photographs.
-One paper made the following comments.

-The bride wore a gown of white satin boute made very simply and embroidered with long sprays of roses worked in crystal, pearl and silver beads through which was threaded a silver sash loosely knotted at the side.
-Her train was composed of a very beautiful Brussels lace veil lined with chiffon draped from one shoulder which had been worn at her wedding by the bride's great aunt Lady Stratheden.

 When Arthur Campbell Duckworth died in 1948 his son Arthur Victor Duckworth inherited the property.